Home » Hymns » The Story You Need To Know About The Blessed Assurance Hymn

 Fanny’s Upbringing

-The blind little girl’s grandmother was a blessing to her upbringing in a Christian way and in educational experience.
-Fanny’s precious grandmother dedicated most of her time to reading the Bible and selected poetry and literature to her.
+The blind little girl was fortunate to have a grandmother who played a significant role in her Christian upbringing and education.
+Fanny’s beloved grandmother devoted much of her time to reading the Bible and sharing selected poetry and literature with her.

-Fanny actually cherished her family’s values of morality, integrity, loyalty, and devotion to duty that her grandmother instilled in her to the core.
-Obviously, this showed in her lifelong work and ministry.
+Fanny held her family’s values of morality, integrity, loyalty, and devotion to duty in high regard, which were deeply instilled in her by her grandmother.
+These values were evident throughout her life’s work and ministry.

-Though Fanny was brought up in a Christian way, she actually committed her life to Christ in 1850 before the Lord in New York’s Broadway Tabernacle.
+Although Fanny was raised in a Christian environment, she made a personal commitment to Christ in 1850, publicly professing her faith at New York’s Broadway Tabernacle.

-Thereafter, she became a member of Sixth Avenue Bible Baptist Church in Brooklyn and served as a lay preacher, deaconess, and urban missionary.
-In fact, she was well known for her teaching and rescue mission assignments.
+She subsequently became a member of the Sixth Avenue Bible Baptist Church in Brooklyn, where she served as a lay preacher, deaconess, and urban missionary.

 Her Education And Journey Into Music

-When Crosby was fifteen, she got admission to the New York Institution for the Blind for her education.
-Afterward, she was retained at the institution to serve as a teacher.
+When Fanny Crosby turned fifteen, she gained admission to the New York Institution for the Blind, where she received her education.
+After completing her studies, she remained at the institution as a teacher.

-Fanny, on the other hand, began writing hymn verses that could be set to music in 1851, and her hymns began to appear in various denominational hymnals around the 1860s.
+In 1851, Fanny began writing hymn verses that could be set to music, and her hymns started to appear in various denominational hymnals in the 1860s.

 Later Life